jeanluchayes/wayboard-razer/README.md

 `wayboard` is a libinput-based keyboard input display for Wayland.

-> [!TIP]
-> This repository previously contained a keyboard display for X11.
-If you are
-> interested, take a look at the `x11` tag.

 # Building

 The following dependencies are required only at build time: